 walking distance of quaint village shops and restaurants.

 There is an abundance of things to do and see in the Okemo Valley of Vermont.

 Ludlow is perfectly situated as a base from which to explore Vermont!

 Mid-way between Woodstock, VT, and Manchester, VT, The Governor's Inn bed and breakfast visitors can take advantage of the short, magnificent scenic drives to either location.

-Come to The Governor's Inn B&B and the Okemo Valley Vermont area to ski, to hike, to golf, to sing along, to learn a craft (or buy some crafts), to enjoy summer theater, to search for covered bridges or the perfect antique, to take in the Vermont mountain scenery, to escape for a romantic New England getaway, or to simply relax.
+Come to the Okemo Valley Vermont area to ski, to hike, to golf, to sing along, to learn a craft (or buy some crafts), to enjoy summer theater, to search for covered bridges or the perfect antique, to take in the Vermont mountain scenery, to escape for a romantic New England getaway, or to simply relax.